Tanishq-yadav2310/Fullstack_DSA_Grind/daily-notes/day5.md

 - how to solve callback hell with promises.
 - what is Async and await and how to use them.
 - DOM manipulation.
+- How to get data from the page and use it.

 # Java: